Pacte de Famille: The second Pacte de Famille, 1743

-The second Family Compact was made on October 25, 1743 again by King Philip V of Spain and King Louis XV of France in the Treaty of Fontainebleau.
+The second Family Compact was made on October 25, 1743, again by King Philip V of Spain and King Louis XV of France in the Treaty of Fontainebleau.

 This pact was signed in the middle of the War of Austrian Succession, and many of its clauses had to do with the conduct of the war.
 Queen Elisabeth again sought Spain's expansion in Italy, this time to forward the interests of her second son, Philip.
 Spain sent two expeditions to Italy, and aided France in the conflict with Austria.
 Louis XV sought to tie Spain's interests closely to France's cause.
-Louis guaranteed the position of Charles as king of the Two Sicilies, install Philip as ruler of Milan, and remove the commercial constraints on Spain, following the treaty ending the War of the Spanish Succession.
+Louis guaranteed the position of Charles as king of Naples and Sicily, install Philip as ruler of Milan, and remove the commercial constraints on Spain, following the treaty ending the War of the Spanish Succession.
 Spain gained from the agreement, as did France, and Britain felt the danger of a closer Bourbon alliance and increased French participation in the transatlantic trade.
 The result was the expansion of Spanish influence in Italy when Philip V's fourth son Philip, became in 1748 Duke of Parma, Piacenza and Guastalla.